ankitjain28may/drupalhost/README.md

 # DrupalHost

 DrupalHost is a Drupal Installer plugin similar to the `laravel/installer` plugin.
+It only supports installation for Drupal `8.*` versions.

 ## Installation